 Most scenic route (via Lucerne)

-Should you wish to take one of the Swiss Railways’ trains from Zurich to Interlaken via Lucerne, your journey will take a little longer however you will cross the scenic Brunig Pass.
+Should you wish to take a Zurich to Interlaken scenic train, consider one of Swiss Railways’ trains via Lucerne.
+Your journey will take a little longer, but you will cross the scenic Brunig Pass.

 This route also requires a change of train, this time in Lucerne, where you board the Luzern-Interlaken Express, one of Switzerland’s premium panoramic trains.
 This scenic route passes five lakes (including Lake Lungern, pictured) and numerous waterfalls.

-The journey time by train from Zurich to Interlaken via Lucerne is as follows:
+The journey time for this scenic train from Zurich to Interlaken via Lucerne is as follows:

 - Zurich HB to Lucerne – 41 minutes